riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim/README.md

 - the free riscvOVPsimPlus from OVPworld.org/riscv-ovpsim-plus (requiring registration) targeting test development and initial hardware verification
 - the commercial M*SIM from Imperas Software, Inc., for professional developers, hardware design verification teams, operating system and advanced software developers.

-All three simulators are based on the Imperas CpuManager simulator base technology utilizing the OVP open standard APIs, and are targeted at different uses and have different capabilities.
+All simulators are based on the Imperas CpuManager simulator base technology utilizing the OVP open standard APIs, and are targeted at different uses and have different capabilities.

 ## RISC-V Specifications currently supported in this riscvOVPsim product
 - RISC-V - Instruction Set Manual, Volume I: User-Level ISA (user_version)